-"Office" means the Utility Regulation and Competition Office established under section 4:

-"Policy" means the policy to be followed by the Office pursuant to directions given by the Cabinet under section 12(1);

-"public officer" has the meaning assigned to it by section 124 of the Constitution set out in Schedule 2 to The Cayman Islands Constitution Order 2009 [S.I.
-2009/1379];

-"regulations" mean regulations made under this Act;

-"sectoral legislation" means any legislation specified in Schedule 2;

-"sectoral participant" means a person who provides, uses or seeks to use utility services in a sectoral utility, but does not include the Office;

-"sectoral provider" means a person, whether or not an authorisation holder, who provides goods or services in a sectoral utility;

-"sectoral utility" means a utility market or sector for which the Office has specific responsibility under any sectoral legislation;

-"Secretary" means the individual appointed as such under section 31;

-"self-regulation" means a process by which an individual or a public or private sector body authorised by the Office adopts and implements a code of practice and performs any other function specified by the Office pursuant to this Act or sectoral legislation;

-"significant market power licensee" means an authorisation holder or sectoral provider determined by the Office pursuant to section 44(1) as having significant market power in a relevant market;

-"staff" means the officers, servants and agents of the Office appointed pursuant to Part 5; and

-"utility services" means networks operated or services provided by a sectoral provider.

-- (2) References in this Act to services rendered by a sectoral utility shall be deemed to include references to - (a) services provided in the information and communications technologies sector; - (b) commodities supplied within a market or sector for which the Office has responsibility or supplied by a sectoral utility in rendering such services. - (3) A sectoral provider shall be deemed to have Significant Market Power if, either individually or jointly with others, it enjoys a position of economic strength affording it the power to behave to an appreciable extent independently of competitors, customers and consumers.
+- "Nominating Committee" means the committee established under section 18; - "non-executive member" means a person appointed as such under section 18; - "Office" means the Utility Regulation and Competition Office established under section 4: - "Policy" means the policy to be followed by the Office pursuant to directions given by the Cabinet under section 12(1); - "public officer" has the meaning assigned to it by section 124 of the Constitution set out in Schedule 2 to The Cayman Islands Constitution Order 2009 [S.I.
+2009/1379]; - "regulations" mean regulations made under this Act; - "sectoral legislation" means any legislation specified in Schedule 2; - "sectoral participant" means a person who provides, uses or seeks to use utility services in a sectoral utility, but does not include the Office; - "sectoral provider" means a person, whether or not an authorisation holder, who provides goods or services in a sectoral utility; - "sectoral utility" means a utility market or sector for which the Office has specific responsibility under any sectoral legislation; - "Secretary" means the individual appointed as such under section 31; - "self-regulation" means a process by which an individual or a public or private sector body authorised by the Office adopts and implements a code of practice and performs any other function specified by the Office pursuant to this Act or sectoral legislation; - "significant market power licensee" means an authorisation holder or sectoral provider determined by the Office pursuant to section 44(1) as having significant market power in a relevant market; - "staff" means the officers, servants and agents of the Office appointed pursuant to Part 5; and - "utility services" means networks operated or services provided by a sectoral provider. - (2) References in this Act to services rendered by a sectoral utility shall be deemed to include references to - (a) services provided in the information and communications technologies sector; - (b) commodities supplied within a market or sector for which the Office has responsibility or supplied by a sectoral utility in rendering such services. - (3) A sectoral provider shall be deemed to have Significant Market Power if, either individually or jointly with others, it enjoys a position of economic strength affording it the power to behave to an appreciable extent independently of competitors, customers and consumers.